elastic/elastic-agent/README.md

 ## Developing

-The following docs are only focused on getting developers started building code for Elastic Agent.
+The following are exclusively focused on getting developers started building code for Elastic Agent.

 ### Development Installations